alexharri/website/posts/canvas-to-ascii.md

 To pick characters based on their shape, we'll somehow need to quantify (put numbers to) the shape of each character.

-Let's start by only considering how much characters occupy the upper and lower region of our cell.
-To do that we'll define two "sampling circles" for each grid cell -- one placed in the upper half and one in the lower half:
+Let's start by only considering how much characters occupy the upper and lower regions of our cell.
+To do that, we'll define two "sampling circles" for each grid cell -- one placed in the upper half and one in the lower half:

 <AsciiScene alphabet="two-samples" showGrid fontSize={100} rows={2.2} cols={6} showSamplingCircles samplingCirclesColor="blue">
   {""}